mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>Create applicationHost.xdt file in the main folder and copy the XML below.<br>The path I want to access to the extension is <strong>/healthcheck</strong>, it will be different for your extension. just change  <strong>/healthcheck</strong> to path you desire in the save it.</p>
+<p>Create applicationHost.xdt file in the main folder and copy the XML below.<br>The path I want to access to the extension is <strong>/healthcheck</strong>, it will be different for your extension. just change  <strong>/healthcheck</strong> to the path you desire in the save it.</p>
 <!-- /wp:paragraph -->

 <!-- wp:syntaxhighlighter/code {"language":"xml","makeURLsClickable":false} -->